 It’s not news that the environment in which your sales team operates is changing dramatically.
-According to Gartner, by 2020, customers will manage 85% of their relationship without talking to a human; that means your sales team will need to be more efficient with their prospects and be empowered to deliver the right information at the right time.
+According to Gartner, customers will soon manage 85% of their relationships without talking to a human; that means your sales team will need to be more efficient with their prospects and be empowered to deliver the right information at the right time.

 Sales teams and their support systems are no different.
-With all the changes empowered customers are presenting sales teams, it’s more important than ever to know what tools and techniques will really work to help your sales team operate more productively, spending less time on non-productive administrative functions, and more time with delivering value and closing deals.
+With all the changes empowered customers are presenting to sales teams, it’s more important than ever to know what tools and techniques will really work to help your sales team operate more productively, spending less time on non-productive administrative functions and more time delivering value and closing deals.

 A key focus of discussion in how mid-sized businesses are addressing this change has been sales enablement.
 It’s widely agreed that sales enablement is constantly evolving, and there’s been plenty written about it to-date with multiple interpretations and definitions of just what it means to organizations.
 We prefer the definition that spun out of IDC a few years back:

 Sales enablement is “getting the right information into the hands of the right sellers at the right time and place, and in the right format, to move a sales opportunity forward.”

 So let’s break down sales enablement into its individual components, and see how your sales team might address each aspect by leveraging cloud-based technologies to make them faster, more efficient, and more responsive to your existing—and future—clients’ needs.